 Our Science Curriculum forms part of our half termly topics.
 This topic based curriculum allows our children to explore subjects at a greater depth and make links between different subject areas.

 The acquisition of key scientific substantive knowledge is also an integral part of our science lessons.
 Linked knowledge organizers enable children to learn and retain the important, useful and powerful vocabulary and knowledge contained within each topic.
 Interwoven into each topic are also key assessment questions and quizzes.
 These allow teachers to assess children's levels of understanding at various points throughout the year and enable opportunities to recap concepts and address misconceptions.
-The sequence of lessons helps to embed scientific knowledge, with each lesson building on learning and from previous topics, year groups and Key Stages.
-This is to ensure these are embedded and built upon as part of each child’s schema of learning.
-Activities are effectively differentiated so that all children have an appropriate level of support and challenge and science equipment.
-This includes magnifying glasses, thermometers and measuring containers used in continuous provision throughout school.
+The sequence of lessons helps to embed scientific knowledge, with each lesson building on learning and from previous topics, year groups and Key Stages.Activities are effectively adapted so that all children have an appropriate level of support, challenge and equipment.
+This includes microscopes, thermometers and measuring containers used in continuous provision throughout school.